 As you can see, playing around with alternate tunings is a great way to not only push your creative and sonic boundaries but also learn some of the most popular tracks written by other iconic musicians from across genres.
 We hope this article gave you everything you needed to start experimenting with the Open G tuning and produce melodious results.

 If you’re curious about learning other alternate tunings, check out our comprehensive guides and song lists in our Open E tuning resource as well as the Drop C tuning resource and song guide.
-Both these guides will you detailed, step-by-step guides on how to tune your guitar to these alternate tunings, as well as 20+ songs by famous bands and musicians that have used the tunings in their tracks.
+Both these guides will give you detailed, step-by-step guides on how to tune your guitar to these alternate tunings, as well as 20+ songs by famous bands and musicians that have used the tunings in their tracks.
 Happy playing!

 My name is Chris and I’ve had a passion for music and guitars for as long as I can remember.
-I started this website with some of my friends who are musicians, music teachers, gear heads, and music enthusiasts so we could provide high quality music related content as well as some of the most accurate and in-depth gear review and demo information on the internet.
+I started this website with some of my friends who are musicians, music teachers, gear heads, and music enthusiasts so we could provide high-quality guitar and music-related content.

-I’ve been playing guitar since I was 13 (over 15 years now) and am an avid collector of all thing’s guitar.
-Amps, Pedals, Guitars, Bass, Drums, Microphones, Studio, and recording gear, I love it all.
+I’ve been playing guitar since I was 13 years old and am an avid collector.
+Amps, pedals, guitars, bass, drums, microphones, studio, and recording gear, I love it all.

 I was born and raised in Western Pennsylvania.
-My background is in Electrical Engineering earning a Bachelor’s degree from Youngstown State University and with my engineering experience I’ve developed as a designer of guitar amplifiers and effects.
+My background is in Electrical Engineering, earning a Bachelor’s degree from Youngstown State University.
+With my engineering experience, I’ve developed as a designer of guitar amplifiers and effects.
 A true passion of mine, I’ve designed, built, and repaired a wide range of guitar amps and electronics.
 Here at the Guitar Lobby, our aim is to share our passion for Music and gear with the rest of the music community.